 One common problem that we look at in the office is hypoglycemia, or low blood sugar.
-This can be characterized by brain fog, feeling sluggish, and lethargic.
+If you have hypoglycemia, you probably feel pretty “blah” most of the time: brain fog, sluggishness, irritability, no fun at all.
 By looking at ways to assist your body and changing some lifestyle factors within your life, we can help you manage your hypoglycemia.

 Symptoms of low blood sugar:

 - Increased energy after meals

 - Irritability if meals are missed

 - Dependency on coffee and sugar for energy

 - Becoming light headed if meals are missed

 - Eating to relieve fatigue